SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 "positive".
 * Bank reserves facilitate payments, but still a bit of a charade.
-(This might be hard to gain agreement upon, but the banking software is where we can go to see banks never lend their reserves ---- even if they think they do, the software won't let them).
+(This might be hard to gain agreement upon, but the banking software is where we can go to see banks never lend their reserves --- even if they think they do, the software won't let them).
 * Failing inspecting the software, some countries, like New Zealand and the USA, permit Freedom of Information Act requests (FOIA).
 We could use a few of those.

+((Yah, getting a Positive Money activist on-board can take a while.))

-So no need for fractional reserve banking.
+In brief, there is no need fractional reserve banking.
 There is a need for accurate accounting (which is already performed) and so that only leaves the need to understand the monetary system and stop it from being abused.

-((Yah, getting a Positive Money activist on-board can take a while.))

 It *is* being abused.
 Using an unemployed buffer stock *of human labour* is a human rights crime, by any fair account of the matter.

-<a name="fn1">${}^\ast$</a> I do not quite see how a government that wants to empower private banks and
+<a name="fn1">${}^\ast$</a> I do not quite see how a government that wants to
+empower private banks and
 credit creation, rather than government issue, is a conspiracy.
 It is at least a conspiracy conducted in broad daylight, and a crime against humanity (I am possibly even more insistent it is a human rights crime than the Positive Money people --- because I know the government does not need any new laws to stop the banker mafia).
 If you cannot see in broad daylight, how am I to aid you?

 If not abused it does not need reform.
 The managers of the system are the ones needing the reform.
 If we do the Positive Money reforms, what's to stop the banking mafia from just getting government to give them other ways to screw over workers?
 So let's focus on the real issue, which is proper **_just_** governance of the existing monetary system.
 It is fit for purpose.
 The people presently running governments are not.
 But we can help educate them so they are, or the next generation at least.
-This will likely shut down our current DougBot project,requiring a reboot, since we'd be in a new regime.
+This will likely shut down our current DougBot project, requiring a reboot, since we'd be in a new regime.
 But I will not be complaining.

+## Caveats

+Steve Keen defines *Credit* as rate of change of debt.
+This is, I believe, highly non-standard usage, and terribly confusing.
+He means of course on *opposite* sides of a balance sheet or Godley table: entity $A$ has "credit" equals entity $B$ having "rising debt," not just "debt".
+I hate this usage!

+When a bank debits an account it always credits another, by the same amount.
+No rate in time is involved.

+The interest rate and the time span of the credit factors in a time dimension.
+(You have to return the credit after some time.)
+But in this case debt should also be a flow too, not a stock, if you want to be consistent.

+This would then conflict with standard usages for the government sector.
+Government deficit (or surplus) is the flow.
+Government debt is the accumulated deficit over all time, a stock.

+**MMT Usage:**

+* Credit $=$ $-$Debt.
+* $\Delta$Credit = $-\Delta$ Debt.
+* Rate of change of debt is *deficit*, and when positive is *surplus* (=rate of change of net credit).
+The time period is usually taken as one year.

 [Next post (TBD)](./)